puzzle/jenkins-techlab/content/en/docs/08_tools/_index.en.md

 ### Task {{% param sectionnumber %}}.1.2: Custom Tools (Docker Agent)

-Jenkis can also use a container image as a build environment.
+Jenkins can also use a container image as a build environment.
 In this case all the required tools are present in the image and the source files are mounted in the image.

 ```groovy
     agent {